Everything you need to know about the Morrisons loyalty scheme

 To take advantage of the scheme you’ll need to scan or swipe your card at the checkout.
 If you forget, there’s no way to add points on at a later date.

-You can also earn points with personalised offers and at various times in the year, there are Points Booster challenges to earn extra points by spending a set amount on particular products or categories.
+You can also earn points with personalised offers and at various times in the year.
+There are also Points Booster challenges to earn extra points by spending a set amount on particular products or categories.
+You need to activate these in your account, with up to 10 available each month.

 And if you’re lucky enough to have a Morrisons filling station nearby, you can also earn 5 points for every litre of fuel purchased.